iAmAaven/iAmAaven/README.md

 - In 2019, I got into making video games with Unity and haven't stopped since.
 - My dream is to someday publish a game that leaves a positive impact on the player.
 - I love **music**.
 I've played the guitar for 9 years and listen to all kinds of genres, though most often heavy metal.
-- Every week, I try to escape the light of my monitor by casting spells in Dungeons & Dragons with my friends.
+- Every week, I escape the light of my monitor to play Dungeons & Dragons with my friends.

+---
 ### Check Out My Games
 All my released games are available for free on my [itch.io page!](https://iamaaven.itch.io/)